Definition:

 – Predicts delivery times and optimizes routes.

-– Anticipates bottlenecks in the supply chain.
+– Anticipate bottlenecks in the supply chain.

-9. Sentiment Analysis:
+9. Sentiment analysis:

 – Monitors customer satisfaction in real time.

-10. Cross-selling e up-selling:
+10. Cross-selling and up-selling:

 Benefits for e-commerce: